 Quick warning, though!
 These specially-formulated dog foods are often coming at a high price tag.
-This is why most dog owners prefer to use one of the abovementioned supplements along with a more regular dog food.
-If you are happy with a more premium dog food, you should be interested in the following anti-diarrheal dog foods:
+This is why most dog owners prefer to use one of the abovementioned supplements along with more regular dog food.
+If you are happy with more premium dog food, you should be interested in the following anti-diarrheal dog foods:

 1. ProPlan EN Gastroenteric Dog Food

 Perhaps my favorite dog food for dogs with diarrhea, the Purina ProPlan EN Gastroenteric Kibble is a wonderfully-prepared formula that is highly digestible.
 It contains moderate levels of fat but the Omega-3 and Omega-6 fatty acids included are great for skin and digestive health.
 Additionally, there are great levels of prebiotics and lower fiber content to support the gastrointestinal digestive process.

 So many veterinarians are promoting and recommending this particular dog food and it makes total sense: it’s very palatable and ideal for dogs suffering from bloody diarrheas.

 2. Royal Canin Canine Gastrointestinal

 Formulated with less fat and fewer fibers than most dog foods, Royal Canin Canine Gastrointestinal is a dry dog food that is purposefully easy to digest.
 To date, this is the lowest-fat dog food available on the US market, at a level between 4.5 to 8.5% crude fat.
 The recipe has been conceived for dogs suffering from gastrointestinal complications such as:

 - bacterial overgrowth, or